ruzzHammer/vue-form/README.md

 Additional libraries are **lodash**, **date-fns**.
 This project was made during the Vue course from OZON in 2021.
 The deploy is [Here](https://ruzzhammer.github.io/vue-form).
+The commands are the same as the default ones for vue cli projects.